 Samsung has a codec that is quite comparable to aptX adaptive.
 Bitrates range from 88 kbps to 512 kbps, while the surroundings determine the speed of this codec.
 The first truly wireless earphones featuring Samsung’s Scalable Codec are the Samsung Galaxy Buds+.

 The Bluetooth Low Energy Audio codec arrived at the beginning of 2020, which was a pleasant surprise.
 LE Audio includes Low Complexity Communications Codec (LC3) to provide high-quality audio transmission while using less energy.

 The new codec offers far more than just higher bitrates; it also improves the entire fluidity of the experience.
 When you’re farther away from the Bluetooth transmitter, the sound quality degrades more gradually.
 Multi-stream transmission is also supported by LC3 so that you may send one stream to one wireless earbud and another to the other.
 But this comes at the expense of bitrate.

 Hearing aids now can stream audio straight to your earpiece, thanks to LE Audio.

 Does Bluetooth 5.0 Have Lower Latency?

 Bluetooth 5.0 does indeed have a shorter latency than the previous Bluetooth versions.
 In particular, provides a more reliable connection by transmitting a strong signal and reducing latency.
-Bluetooth 5.0 is not without its flaws, one of which being the possibility of real-time audio delays.
+Bluetooth 5.0 is not without its flaws, one of which is the possibility of real-time audio delays.